w3c/wai-bcase/index.md

 ## Share your experience

 User experience research and case studies confirm the many ways that accessible design supports an organization’s ability to innovate, enhance their brand, increase market reach, and minimize legal risk - among many other benefits.
 The WAI is a global community of practice, and we encourage you to share your examples.
-If you have a story of how your commitment to accessibility improved your online business model, please submit it via email to wai-eo-editors@w3.org.
+If you have a story of how your commitment to accessibility improved your online business model, please submit it via email to wai-eo-editors@w3.org or post it to the [WAI-Engage wiki](https://www.w3.org/community/wai-engage/wiki/Case_studies).

 ## Conclusion